Donald Heins: Life in Ottawa

 In 1902 Heins crossed the Atlantic to come to Canada, settling in Ottawa.
 He remained in the capital for the next 25 years, where he was a member of the faculty of the Canadian Conservatory of Music (CCM).
 The conservatory's founder, Harry Puddicombe, was married to his sister.

 Heins notably founded the school's symphony orchestra in 1903 and served as its director through 1927.
 In 1910 the orchestra was restructured to become the Ottawa Symphony Orchestra.
 With the orchestra, Heins presented several major symphonies that had never been heard in the city of Ottawa, including works by Ludwig van Beethoven, Antonín Dvořák, Wolfgang Amadeus Mozart, and Pyotr Ilyich Tchaikovsky.

 While teaching at the CCM, Heins also held an organist posts at three different Presbyterian churches in Ottawa; a career spanning a total of 23 years.
 In 1918 he established the first violin training program in Ottawa's public schools, enlisting a group of 14 violin teachers to forward the project.
 With the success of this program, he went on to establish the school's system's first student orchestra, which gave four concerts annually under his baton.
 He also spent three years as the conductor of the 43rd Regiment's Royal Artillery Band while in Ottawa.

 Life in Toronto

 In 1927 Heins left Ottawa for Toronto, where he lived for the rest of his life.
-He taught at the Toronto Conservatory of Music from 1927-1948, where he notably conducted the school's symphony orchestra from 1930-1934.
-He also was the violist in the Conservatory String Quartet from 1929-1934.
-He served as concertmaster of the Toronto Symphony Orchestra (TSO) from 1927–1931, and was then the TSO's principal violist from 1931-1938.
+He taught at the Toronto Conservatory of Music from 1927 to 1948, where he notably conducted the school's symphony orchestra from 1930 to 1934.
+He also was the violist in the Conservatory String Quartet from 1929 to 1934.
+He served as concertmaster of the Toronto Symphony Orchestra (TSO) from 1927 to 1931, and was then the TSO's principal violist from 1931 to 1938.
 He continued to play in the viola section with the orchestra up until his death in 1949.
-He was the TSO's assistant conductor from 1931-1942.
+He was the TSO's assistant conductor from 1931 to 1942.
 While in Toronto, he also worked at St Mary the Virgin Anglican Church as their organist.
 He died in Toronto at the age of 70.